-Take the stars home – literally – with a galaxy projector to fill your home with the shiniest celestial bodies.
+Now you can literally take the stars home with you with a galaxy projector to fill your home with the shiniest celestial bodies.

 Space, as Douglas Adams famously observed, is big.
 Adams then went on to talk about how far it was to the local chemist, and while that may feel quite a ways away for many of us right now, space is even further away.

 It doesn’t have to be that way – at least virtually – with a galaxy projector.